uq-eresearch/oztrack/readme.md

 ### Installing R (including Rserve and other packages)

 Install R.
-OzTrack has been tested with R version 2.15.2.
+OzTrack has been tested with R versions 2.15.2 and 3.0.1.

-    sudo apt-get install r-base
+    sudo apt-get install r-base-core --no-install-recommends

 Install the R packages used by OzTrack, including Rserve.
 Note that the following command takes a while (e.g. 10 minutes) because it